Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-ymotorplug.jpg){.align-center .size-medium}

 Reinstall the acrylic face plate of the SLB-EXT onto the enclosure.
 Tighten the thumb screw by hand.
 Plug the green connector of the E-stop cable into the port labelled E-stop on the left side of the controller, and the other side of the cable into the E-stop.
+You can now seat all of the wires into the open drag chain and close each tab with the catch.

 Plug the green connector of the 48V power supply into the port labelled Power & plug the power supply into a 110V outlet.
 You can now flip the ON/OFF switch to power up your new board!